 During the Foundations Meeting (7 days) and during the Mid-term Meeting (2 days), Advanced Track participants engage in intensive leadership development days.
 This is a key part of the programme as participants have the opportunity to meet and interact face-to-face.
 Participants will acquire, not only knowledge enabling personal growth but also practical skills to improve leadership in their chapters.

-The On-Site Meetings took place on October 19th to 25th, Leysin, Switzerland and before the Spring Meeting 2019.
-Read about the Midterm Meeting in March in Belgrade here.
+The On-Site Meetings will take place on October 25th to 31st, in Leysin, Switzerland and before the Spring Meeting 2020.

 Webinars are monthly learning modules addressing topics such as ‘creating and driving a vision’ and ‘leading for more sustainable education’ (see more topics in the scheme above).
 The webinars will be conducted by experts and recorded (when consented by the expert).